johnstevenson/statical/README.md

 ### Features
 A few features in no particular order.
 Please see the [documentation][wiki] for more information.

-- **Statical** allows you to create a static proxy to itself with `addProxySelf`.
-By default this is aliased as *Statical* and you can pass in a namespace pattern.
+- **Statical** creates a static proxy to itself, aliased as *Statical* and available in any namespace.
 Now you can call the Manager with `Statical::addProxyService(...)` or whatever.
+This feature can be disabled or modified as required.

 - You can use multiple containers when adding proxy services to the Manager.